Disney-Banje/UI-challenges/README.md

 ## Acknowledgments 🙌

-Special thanks to David Mraz (@davidm_ml) for the inspiring UI designs that fueled this project.
+Special thanks to all talented creators for the inspiring UI designs that fueled this project.

 Happy coding! 🚀✨